 A suitcase, so I can bike to the Amtrak station and avoid a taxi or parking:

-A 55 pound bag of malted barley (and the rest of my grains in the bags below):
+55 pound bags of malted barley (and the rest of my grains in the bags below) fit whether I’m using the Monkey Bars or the Carry-On attachments:

 Yard waste in various configurations.
 These are more stable than they look.